Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 6. Seal your table with wax.

 I love Country Chic Paint’s Natural Wax because it protects whatever you painted while maintaining the original paint color.
-If you want to play around with other finishes, Country Chic Paint has a lot of pretty waxes and glazes that you can see here.

 Move the wax brush across your piece in a circular motion, being sure to cover the entire surface of your table since it will probably see the most action as people move drinks or decor pieces across it.
 Wipe off any excess wax with a clean, lint-free rag.